mila-iqia/myia/debug/README.md

   -f --fn FUNCTION...
 The function to run.
   -a --args ARG...
 Arguments to feed to the function.
   -g                    Apply gradient once for each occurrence of the flag.
-  -t --types TYPE...
-Types of the arguments.
-  --shapes SHAPE...
-Shapes of the arguments.
   -c --config FILE...
 Use given configuration.
   -O --opt OPT...
 Run given optimizations.
   -p --pipeline PIP...
 The pipeline to use.